apena001/Continuous-Integration-on-AWS-Cloud/Proj.md

 # Continuous-Integration-on AWS-Cloud

-## This is the use of continuious integration pipeline on AWS using the following tools:
+## This is the use of continuious integration pipeline on AWS.
+The following is the
+flow of execution :
 1. AWS account
 2. Code Commit
    * Create codecommit repo